Having trouble reading the text on our website?

 The policy and standards outline our commitment to go above and beyond the minimum accessibility standards in the

 Ontario Building Code, describe how we will monitor and upgrade our buildings and properties to meet resident needs and legislated requirements, and how we will prioritize practical accessibility considerations.
 This policy will allow us to be proactive when making decisions and allocating budget resources related to the built environment.

 Read our Accessibility in the Built Environment Policy

-Toronto Community Housing Corporation Build Standards apply to all Toronto Community Housing properties.
+Toronto Community Housing in collaboration with the tenant-led Responsible Personal Accessibility in Toronto Housing (R-PATH) Committee updated its Accessibility Build Standards in November 2019.
+The standards apply to all Toronto Community Housing properties.

 Our Accessible Customer Service Policy

 On August 17, 2011, Toronto Community Housing’s board of directors approved the Accessible Customer Service Policy.
 Based on tenant feedback and consultations, we developed detailed guidelines to help staff and tenants understand the policy.

 Toronto Community Housing’s Accessible Customer Service Policy is not about physical changes to our buildings; it’s about providing good customer service to everyone.
 Read the Accessible Customer Service Policy (PDF).